plancomps/cbs-dev/cbs-latex/docs/macros.md

 : The `svgnames` option provides color names that can also be used on web pages (see the [W3schools Colors Tutorial]).

 `hyperref`
 : Needed for creating hyperlinks.
-Use the `hidelinks` option to avoid colored boxes around references to names in CBS specifications.
+Use `\hypersetup{filebordercolor=White}` to avoid colored boxes around references to names in CBS specifications.

 [^implicit]:
     The `textcomp` package is automatically loaded in recent $$\LATEX$$ distributions.

-The following package is not required, but using it may make the formatting of running text in $$\LATEX$$ closer to that produced from Markdown on web pages:
+The following packages are not required, but using them may make the formatting of running text in $$\LATEX$$ closer to that produced from Markdown on web pages:

+`cmbright`
+: Global sans-serif fonts.

+`geometry`
+: Allows adjustment of page dimensions.
+Set in the preamble, e.g., `\geometry{a4paper, textwidth=150mm, top=10mm, bottom=20mm, footnotesep=10mm plus 10mm}`.

 `parskip`
 : Uses blank lines to separate paragraphs.